Kerchner’s

 Enzyme, Endonuclease - A protein that recognizes

 specific, short nucleotide sequences and cuts DNA at those sites.
-Bacteria
+Bacteria contain

-sequences.
 See Restriction Enzyme Cutting Site.

 Restriction